#1. 121% NRR from 10+ seat customers, 107% overall, ~85% from smallest customers.

 In any event, what I learned from that was to segment churn.
 I quickly segmented our churn into three segments:

 - Single-seat and deals < $99/month.
 We had about 3% a month churn here measured by revenue.
-They turned over fairly quickly, as credit cards expired, jobs changed, etc.
+They turned over fairly quickly, as credit cards expired, jobs changed, etc. Even today, I see many “solopreneur” businesses churning at about 3% a month.
+Single person businesses.
+They just … go under.
+A lot more often than Fortune 500 companies do, that’s for sure.

 - $10k-$100k+ and up deals.
 These deals had about 120% net revenue retention.
-Turns out, this is a lot like other SaaS companies that sell to the enterprise.
+Turns out, this is a lot like other B2B SaaS companies that sell to the enterprise.
 See Box’s bigger customers, Salesforce, etc.

 As time went on, we expanded the size of each category (our “Big” Deals went from $12k a year to $120k a year and beyond).
 But the segmentation, and metrics, were roughly similar.

 Churn should be naturally higher in smaller business segments than larger ones.
 If you don’t segment it — no one will see that.
 Also, if you don’t segment churn, it will likely look higher with bigger customers than it really is.
-And you will trying to be attack different churn problems with the same answers.
+And you will be trying to attack different churn problems with the same answers.
 Keeping big customers happy really is different than keeping small businesses from seeking a cheaper tool.

 And if you want to exclude trials and POCs from churn, that’s OK too.
 Just don’t call them recurring revenue if you exclude it.
 Segment them out as a POC/trial revenue, and don’t count the deals as part of your core MRR/ARR until the trial/POC ends and converts.
 Churn is often much lower if you segment POCs and trials from post-trial revenue.